BonsaiDen/JavaScript-Garden/doc/prototype.md

 ### The prototype property

-The `prototype` property is in no way special, it is possible to assign **any** given value to it, although primitives will simply get ignored.
+While the prototype property is used by the language to build the prototype chains, it is still possible to assign **any** given value to it.
+Although primitives will simply get ignored when assigned as a prototype.

-    function Foo() {
+    function Foo() {}
-    }
     Foo.prototype = 1; // no effect

-Assigning objects on the other hand allows for dynamic creation of prototype chains.
+Assigning objects on the other hand will work, and allows for dynamic creation of prototype chains.

     function Foo() {
         this.value = 42;